MicrosoftDocs/WindowsCommunityToolkitDocs/docs/brushes/PipelineBrush.md

 ## Code behind support

-The pipelines of effects that can be build from XAML through the `PipelineBrush` type can also be created directly from code behind through the `PipelineBuilder` class.
+The pipelines of effects that can be built from XAML through the `PipelineBrush` type can also be created directly from code behind through the `PipelineBuilder` class.

 ```csharp
 Brush brush =